thenaterhood/gscreenshot/README.md

 - Capturing a full-screen screenshot
 - Capturing a region of the screen interactively
+- Capturing a region of the screen non-interactively using a pre-saved region
 - Capturing a window interactively
 - Capturing the cursor
 - Capturing the cursor, using an alternate cursor glyph